-Throal: The Dwarf Kingdom is a transitional product in the Earthdawn line.
-In addition to providing gamemasters with basic information on the center of recovering civilization in Barsaive, it sets up several conflicts to be developed in subsequent Earthdawn products.
-While groups of adventurers settle down in Throal and explore its mysteries, terrible dangers are brewing in the background.
+n addition to providing gamemasters with basic information on the recovering civilizations in Barsaive, this book details several conflicts developing in the province.
+Whether groups of adventurers explore or settle down in Throal to explore its mysteries, terrible dangers are brewing in the background.
 Barsaive has staged a remarkable recovery from the devastating effects of the Scourge, largely because of Throal's efforts.
 Thanks to the dwarf kingdom and a few legendary heroes, Barsaivians can live in relative safety in the province's larger cities and towns.
-However, this same surface stability is about to lead to crisis.
-As the threat of the Horrors recedes, the major powers of Barsaive have begun to feel secure enough to focus on their own political and military rivalries.
-A new, bloodstained chapter in Barsaive's history is about to unfold: the Throal campaign set and future products offer gamemasters many options that will allow your player characters to become pivotal players in these sweeping events.
+However, this surface stability is currently facing a crisis.
+When the threat of the Horrors receded, the major powers of Barsaive felt secure enough to focus on their political and military rivalries.
+When the Therans established the fortress of Triumph near Lake Ban, a new, bloodstained chapter in Barsaive's history began.